Prerequisites

 Note: Enabling in-place resizing does not guarantee that pods will never restart during resizing operations.
 Pods may still be evicted and restarted if the resize would change the pod’s QoS class or if the cluster does not support the specific resize operation.How it works:

-- If the pod’s QoS class would change or resize is not supported, Thoras falls back to evicting the pod
+update_modeisin_place_or_recreateand the pods QoS class would change or resize is not supported, Thoras falls back to recreating the pod - Evicted pods are rolled out gradually to minimize service disruption

 - Reduced disruption: Pods continue running during resource adjustments